GENERAL INFORMATION: 503-823-4000

 (Amended by Ordinance No. 188647, effective November 17, 2017.)

 A. Final reports.
 Upon completion of the rough grading work and that final completion of the work the Director may require the following reports and drawings and supplements thereto:

-1. An as-graded grading plan prepared by the civil engineer including original ground surface elevations, as-graded ground surface elevations, lot drainage patterns, and locations and elevations of all surface and sub-surface drainage facilities.
-He shall provide approval that the work was done in accordance with the final approved grading plan.
+1. An as‑graded grading plan prepared by the civil engineer including original ground surface elevations, as‑graded ground surface elevations, lot drainage patterns, and locations and elevations of all surface and sub‑surface drainage facilities.
+The civil engineer shall provide approval that the work was done in accordance with the final approved grading plan.

 2. A Soil Grading Report prepared by the soil engineer including locations and elevations of field density tests, summaries of field and laboratory tests and other substantiating data and comments on any changes made during grading and their effect on the recommendations made in the soil engineering investigation report.
-He shall provide approval as to the adequacy of the site for the intended use.
+The soil engineer shall provide approval as to the adequacy of the site for the intended use.

 3. A Geological Grading Report prepared by the engineering geologist including a final description of the geology of the site including any new information disclosed during the grading and the effect of same on recommendations incorporated in the approved grading plan.
-He shall provide approval as to the adequacy of the site for the intended use as affected by geological factors.
+The engineering geologist shall provide approval as to the adequacy of the site for the intended use as affected by geological factors.